Blocks

 In the Tapcart project directory you created, run:

-yarn tapcart block pull -a
+tapcart block pull --all

 If you’d like to sync a specific block, you can run

-yarn tapcart block pull -b BlockName
+tapcart block pull BlockName

+You can also pull by block ID (tapcart block pull 507f1f77bcf86cd799439011), or pull several at once (tapcart block pull BlockName OtherBlock).
 This will sync the live version of the block to your local machine.
 To pull a specific version of a block, run:

-yarn tapcart block pull -b BlockName -v VERSION_NUMBER
+tapcart block pull BlockName -v VERSION_NUMBER

 For more on versioning, see the Publishing section.